ThibaultEmo/ece-webtech-2023-fall/modules/09.oauth/lab.md

 ## 3. Pass the OAuth tutorial (medium level)

+> Note!
+This section is for a deep understanding of OAuth and is not to be committed to your repository.
+Do this exercise aside in some temporary direcotry.

 Install and start Dex on your machine.
 The [first article](https://www.adaltas.com/en/2020/11/17/oauth-openid-connect-intro/) covers the installation.
 Once Go is installed on your machine, it is as simple as:

 ```bash